officialplaak/Phaeton-docs/Technical Paper - PHAETON.md

 Chiu and Wong (2015) apply the mechanism design approach to review several e-money technologies including Bitcoin, PayPal and M-Pesa and identify some essential features of e-money that can help implement constrained efficient allocations.
 Gans and Halaburda (2013) develop a model of platform management to study platform-specific digital currencies such as Facebook Credits.

 Fernảndez-Villaverde and Sanches (2016) model cryptocurrencies as privately issued fiat currencies and analyze whether competition leads to efficiency.
 Agarwal and Kimball (2015) advocate that the adoption of digital currencies can facilitate the implementation of a negative interest rate policy.
 Rogoff (2016) suggests subsidizing the provision of digital money to the unbanked in order to phase out paper currency which facilitates undesirable tax evasion and criminal activities.
-To the best of our knowledge, our work is the first paper that explicitly models the distinctive technological features of a cryptocurrency system (e.g. blockchain, mining, double-spending problems) in an equilibrium monetary model and investigates its optimal design both qualitatively and quantitatively[4].
+To the best of our knowledge, our work is the first paper that explicitly models the distinctive technological features of a cryptocurrency system (e.g. blockchain, mining, double-spending problems) in an equilibrium monetary model and investigates its optimal design both qualitatively and quantitatively.

-2. Basic Terminology
+## 2. Basic Terminology

 Blockchain - A decentralized, public Ledger of Information Consensus protocol - An irrefutable system of agreement between various devices